 Adding fruit to dogs’ diets can ensure they get sufficient minerals, vitamins, and other essential nutrients.
 The most beneficial fruits for dogs are listed below.

 - Watermelon: Watermelon can prevent dehydration in dogs.
-It contains lycopene that supports dogs’ vision and prevents cancer and slows growth of existing tumors.
+It contains lycopene that supports dogs’ vision and prevents cancer and slows the growth of existing tumors.

 What are the Most Beneficial Grains for Dogs?

 Grains as part of a dog’s diet play an important role in optimizing the health benefits.
 Grains are ingredients that provide carbohydrates, essential for the canine’s body to convert to fuel required for multiple activities.
 Some of the common grains that provide carbohydrates in dog food are listed below.

 - Corn: When corn is left to dry on the cob, it can be ground to use as a grain in dog food.
 A variety of dog foods contain grain because it is relatively inexpensive.
 Many veterinary nutritionists agree that corn for dogs is not a problem and in fact, can be part of a well-balanced diet.

 - Rice: White rice is a whole lot more than a starchy grain.
 One of the greatest benefits of rice for dogs is that It also contains fiber and iron, for making hemoglobin, the molecule responsible for carrying oxygen in red blood cells.